-If a Spouse loses coverage under the Emeriti Insurance or Reimbursement Benefit as a result of divorce or legal separation or a Dependent Child loses coverage as a result of ceasing to qualify as a Dependent Child, then he or she will be a qualified beneficiary who has incurred a qualifying event and is entitled to elect COBRA continuation coverage.
+If a Spouse loses coverage under the Emeriti Insurance or Reimbursement Benefit (i.e., loses the ability to file claims for reimbursement of Qualified Medical Expenses following the Participant becoming eligible to do so) as a result of divorce or legal separation or a Dependent Child loses coverage as a result of ceasing to qualify as a Dependent Child, then they will be a qualified beneficiary who has incurred a qualifying event and is entitled to elect COBRA continuation coverage.
 No other individuals can become qualified beneficiaries, and there are no other qualifying events under the terms of the Plan (but see the GENERAL NOTICE OF COBRA CONTINUATION COVERAGE RIGHTS provided below regarding a special qualifying event in the case of the Employer's bankruptcy).
+Note, however, that the Emeriti RHSP may be able to divide your claims-eligible Accounts according to a court approved divorce decree or other court order if your spouse elects this in lieu of COBRA.
+For more information about this, contact the Emeriti customer care center at 1-866-EMERITI (1-866-363-7484).